rmosolgo/graphql-ruby/guides/subscriptions/overview.md

 Read more in the {% internal_link "Triggers guide","subscriptions/triggers" %}.

-### Store

-As clients subscribe and unsubscribe, you must keep track of their subscription status.
-The _Store_ manages this state.

-Read more in the {% internal_link "Store guide","subscriptions/store" %}

-### Queue

-After a trigger, clients must be updated with new data.
-The _Queue_ evaluates GraphQL queries and delivers the result to clients.

-Read more in the {% internal_link "Queue guide","subscriptions/transport" %}

-### Transport
+### Implementation

-Clients must receive data somehow.
-A _Transport_ is a way to send data to a client (eg, websocket, native push notification, or webhook).
+Besides the GraphQL component, your application must provide some subscription-related plumbing, for example:

+- __state management__: How does your application keep track of who is subscribed to what?
+- __transport__: How does your application deliver payloads to clients?
+- __queueing__: How does your application distribute the work of re-running subscription queries?

-Read more in the {% internal_link "Transport guide","subscriptions/transport" %}
+Read more in the {% internal_link "Implementation guide", "subscriptions/implementation" %} or check out the {% internal_link "ActionCable implementation", "subscriptions/action_cable_implementation" %}.